 Taylor Orci, comic and contributor to Huffington Post, jokes about one or two things.

-A History Lesson With Booze: the Vacuum clear & The “Suck It Up”
+A History Lesson With Booze: the Vacuum cleaner & The “Suck It Up”

 Around this time back in 1901, Englishman Hubert C. Booth patented the vacuum cleaner.
 But it took another few years (and ditching the horse-drawn cart) for the dust-busting device to take off as a consumer product, thanks to an Ohio janitor and a business baron named Hoover.
 Hear the story, then toast the spirit of invention with a cocktail that doesn’t suck: